mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.2/security/ent/tls-ssl/ca-custom/index.md

 - **DC/OS configuration file:** The file which contains the DC/OS configuration parameters.
 The DC/OS configuration file is typically called `config.yaml` and must be present in the `$DCOS_INSTALL_DIR/genconf/` directory on the bootstrap node during the installation.

-# Adding or replacing a custom CA certificate

-## Signing CA files
+# Create signing CA files

 Prepare files containing the signing certificate, the signing key, and, if required, the signing certificate chain.

-A simple way to generate the CA is to use the OpenSSL command line.
+One way to generate a signing certificate and key is to use the OpenSSL command line.
 First create a configuration file:
 ```bash
 cat > openssl-ca.cnf <<EOF
 HOME                = .